Merovex/verkilo-script/README.md

 ### Fonts

-Verkilo configures three fonts by default, but you may reconfigure them provided they are available when using the LaTeX font packages listed here.
+Verkilo configures three default fonts, but you may reconfigure them provided they are available when using the LaTeX font packages listed here.
+See [Pandoc fonts for LaTeX](https://pandoc.org/MANUAL.html#fonts) for more information.

 ```
 \usepackage{fontspec}